 Your doctor or dietitian can advise you on how to achieve a healthier body weight by following a customized eating plan and an achievable exercise program.

 Some symptoms of COPD, such as lack of appetite, depression, or feeling unwell in general, can cause you to become underweight.
 If you’re underweight, you may feel weak and tired or be more prone to infections.

 COPD requires you to use more energy when breathing.
 According to the Cleveland Clinic, a person with COPD may burn up to 10 times as many calories when breathing as a person without COPD.

 If you’re underweight, you need to include healthy, high-calorie snacks in your diet.
 Items to add to your grocery list include:

 COPD can be a challenging condition to live with, so it’s important to make food preparation a straightforward and stress-free process.
 Make mealtime easier, encourage your appetite if you’re underweight, and stick to a healthy eating program by following these general guidelines:

-- Try to eat your main meal early in the day; this will boost your energy levels for the whole day.
+Try to eat your main meal early in the day.
+This will boost your energy levels for the whole day.

-- Choose foods that are quick and easy to prepare to avoid wasting your energy.
+Choose foods that are quick and easy to prepare.
+This will help you to avoid wasting energy.
 Sit down when preparing meals so that you aren’t too tired to eat and ask family and friends to assist you with meal preparation if necessary.

-- Sit up comfortably in a high-backed chair when eating to avoid putting too much pressure on your lungs.
+Sit up comfortably in a high-backed chair when eating to avoid putting too much pressure on your lungs.